A Guide to Realistically Defeating Standardized Tests in Six Steps

 SAT tests are usually offered about once a month (though they do skip months occasionally).
 Registration is due about a month in advance.
 Late registration (usually within two weeks of testing date) is possible, but will cost you extra.
 After the late registration, it will cost you almost twice the price of the test to take it on a particular day.
 You are better off reserving your seat early.

-Extra costs: extra $15 to register by phone instead of online, extra $28 for late registration, extra $46 for past-late registration.
+Extra costs: extra $15 to register by phone instead of online, extra $29 for late registration, extra $51 waitlist fee.

 |Test Date||Deadline||Late Deadline|